-With a population in Australia that is continually getting older, a career in Aged Care could provide you with endless opportunities for employment.
+With a continually ageing population in Australia, a career in aged care could provide you with endless opportunities for employment.

 In Australia, health care services is the largest and fastest growing industry.
 As the population continues to age there is a continuing need for support and care of the elderly.
 Online courses can help you obtain the degree necessary to become a part of the solution for this growing need.

 Why should I study aged care?